 3. High Chargeback fees

 Chargeback is a return of money to a payer of an online credit card transaction.
-Suffering a chargeback means that you have just lost an order and may incur an additional charge.
+Suffering a chargeback means that you have just lost the order and may incur an additional charge.
 Obviously, one of the biggest concerns of a small online business is how to protect itself from chargebacks.

-When your buyer contacts their bank to dispute a charge on your store, you will be deducted $15 right away from your next available payout in your Shopify Payments account (it varies based on countries, but will fluctuate $15).
+When your buyer contacts their bank to dispute a charge on your store, you will be deducted $15 right away from your next available payout in your Shopify Payments Account (it varies based on countries, but will fluctuate $15).
 Shopify will refund you that $15 if you win the chargeback, but the chance is way too low.

 However, Shopify Payments always does its best to protect its merchants and help them thrive.
 When you are issued a chargeback, Shopify will compile all the evidence and send it to the issuing bank on your behalf.
 Besides, they also provide a free app Fraud Filter on app stores to help you avoid chargebacks.
 It can provide an additional layer of protection to help you fight fraud.